 You don't need a BMX track to build up your skills and riding technique as a BMX biker.

-Having access to a BMX track helps, of course, especially a purpose-built track designed and constructed by BMX track build specialists Clark & Kent, but all you really need to hone your riding skills is an area of Tarmac, grass or flattened dirt.
+Access to a BMX track helps, of course, especially a purpose-built track designed and constructed by BMX track build specialists Clark & Kent, but all you need to hone your riding skills is an area of Tarmac, grass or flattened dirt.

 The practice area needs to be at least 20 square metres, and the only other items you need are a BMX bike (obviously), a BMX helmet (again obviously), and some markers such as empty drink cartons.

 First, check the bike over.
 It's a bad idea to use a BMX bike that's not in proper order.
 Not only can it be dangerous, but bike handling skills are better learned on a decent bike.

-A small-wheeled BMX bike (20 inches) is a better bet than a big-wheeler (24 inches) as it's far easier to control.
-Also, make sure the brakes are in good shape and wear a proper BMX helmet with a chinstrap.
+A small-wheeled BMX bike (20 inches) is better than a big-wheeler (24 inches) as it's far easier to control.
+Also, ensure the brakes are in good shape and wear a proper BMX helmet with a chin strap.